Review Process#

 Selecting Reviewers#

-There is a space in the pull request template to list the GitHub user ID of the scitech and code reviewers.
-These can also be filled into the appropriate project spaces.
+There is a space in the pull request template to list the GitHub user ID of the scitech and code reviewers - these will also be filled into the appropriate project spaces.

 SciTech Review#